danweiner/learning-p5-js/README.md

 Is p5.js currently working on responsive programming?
 I think I might have seen a video about that.
 Check video on brickbreaker from Dan Shiffman.

 D is for digital.
 [Princeton course](http://www.cs.princeton.edu/courses/archive/fall14/cos109/) that uses this book.
 Newer [class website](https://www.cs.princeton.edu/courses/archive/fall17/cos109/).
 [Understanding the Digital World](http://www.kernighan.org/#) looks like the updated version of D is for Digital.
+	- Interestingly, there are no laptops allowed in this introductory class, even though it's a class on coding

 Bret Victor's [critique](https://johnresig.com/blog/introducing-khan-cs/) of Khan Academy and Processing is also very enlightening.
 It's very long.
 I'll have to read it a few times.